dkanbier/docker-zabbix-server/README.md

-Docker Zabbix MySQL
+Docker Zabbix Server
 ========================

 ## Container

-This container provides a mysql instance.
+This container provides a zabbix_server instance.

-It's designed to be used in conjunction with other containers and data-only containers and provides only 1 process: mysqld_safe.
+It's designed to be used in conjunction with other containers and data-only containers and provides only 1 process: zabbix_server.

-The idea is to use this container with docker-zabbix-server and docker-zabbix-web to form a working Zabbix installation, following the Docker principle of only using 1 process per container.
+The idea is to use this container with docker-zabbix-mysql and docker-zabbix-web to form a working Zabbix installation, following the Docker principle of only using 1 process per container.

 ## Usage